You are probably already familiar with the good, old saying that water is life.

 When recovering from a surgery, your dog might be averse to water as it still feels nauseated.
 However, you are advised to keep offering water to the dog till it finally accepts to drink.
-Should the dog fail to drink after a period of 24 hours, then you can consider taking it to the vet.
+Should the dog fail to drink after a period of 24 hours, then you can consider taking him to the vet.

 - Water capacity: Available in 64 ounce, 128 ounce or 320 ounce water capacities

 - Drink any time: This gravity water feeder allows you to keep your pet hydrated at all times of the day or night

 - Sturdy construction: The reservoir is made of durable BPA free plastic and locks in place to help prevent knock over and spills